Program of Study: Molecular Cell Biology

 Each student is required to consult with an MCB concentration director and receive their approval prior to finalizing their dissertation committee.

 Supervisory Committee Meetings

-One annual supervisory committee meeting may be virtual, if approved by the mentor.
-For virtual committee meetings, students must provide supporting documents (e.g., PPT presentation, manuscripts, etc.) to committee members at least one day in advance of the virtual meeting.
+One annual supervisory committee meeting may be virtual, if approved by the mentor and committee.
+For virtual committee meetings, students must provide supporting documents (e.g., PowerPoint presentation, manuscripts, etc.) to committee members at least one day in advance of the virtual meeting.
 Per IDP policy, a committee member, concentration director, or associate dean, has the authority to require, for any reason, that a committee meeting be held in person rather than virtually.
 The time between face‐to‐face meetings cannot exceed one calendar year.

 The following guidelines pertain to outcomes that are neither Pass nor Fail:

-- Pass with remediation – The student, with assistance from the mentor, prepares a remediation plan that must be approved by the examination committee (committee members and an MCB director).
+Pass with remediation The student, with assistance from the mentor, prepares a remediation plan that must be approved by the examination committee (committee members and an MCB director).
 The plan will be written and circulated to the committee within one week after the qualifying exam.
 Completion of remediation will be assessed at the first committee meeting after the exam.
 An MCB director must attend this meeting to confirm completion of the remediation plan.

-By the time of the final defense, MCB students must have at least 1 first author primary data paper published or in press (accepted for publication).
+By the time of the final defense, MCB students must have at least one first author paper published or in press (accepted for publication).
 This first author publication may not be a review article.

 By the time of graduation, MCB students must present a poster or give an oral presentation for at least one national/international conference.